Extended Mean Field Games with Singular Controls: Introduction

-The rest of the paper is organized as follows: we introduce two motivating examples in Section \ref{sec:motivation}.
-In Section \ref{sec:model-setup} we introduce the model setup and our two main results: the existence of equilibria result of \eqref{general-MFG} with finite fuel constraint and the existence of equilibria result of \eqref{general-MFG} with general singular controls under additional coercive assumptions of the coefficients.
-The proofs of the first and the second main results are given in Section \ref{proof} and Section \ref{sec:general-control}, respectively.
+The remainder is organized as follows: we introduce two motivating examples in Section \ref{sec:motivation}.
+In Section \ref{sec:model-setup} we introduce the model setup and two main results: the existence of equilibria result of \eqref{general-MFG} with finite fuel, and the existence of equilibria result of \eqref{general-MFG} with general singular controls under additional coercive assumptions of the coefficients.
+The proofs are given in Section \ref{proof} and Section \ref{sec:general-control}, respectively. \